-- Applicable N/A Has large graphics to include (800px x 440px) - Applicable N/A Has small graphics to include (250px x 188px) - 1.
-Follow UFC 3-201-02, Appendix B for the planning and design process and criteria for parade grounds. - 2.
+Applicable ● N/A Large graphics do not apply Applicable ● N/A Small graphics do not apply

+- 1. Follow UFC 3-201-02, Appendix B for the planning and design process and criteria for parade grounds. - 2.
 Establish and maintain parade grounds only where there is a confirmed need and provide landscape materials appropriate for the locale following IFS. - 3.
 Bleachers may be installed only when there is a documented requirement at parade grounds.
 Nonferrous metals that do not require painting or going maintenance are preferred.
-The Base Civil Engineer shall determine quantities, sizes, and products on a case basis.
+The Base Civil Engineer will determine quantities, sizes, and products on a case-by-case basis.